jtbnz/ha_voltello/README.md

 This is a custom UNOFFICAL integration for Home Assistant to integrate with the Voltello API.

 ## Installation

-1. Clone this repository into your Home Assistant `custom_components` directory:
-    ```sh
-    git clone https://github.com/yourusername/ha_voltello.git custom_components/voltello
-    ```
+1. Copy the `voltello` folder to your `config/custom_components` directory

-2. Restart Home Assistant.
+2. Restart Home Assistant

-3. Go to Configuration -> Integrations and click the "+" button to add a new integration.
+3. Go to Configuration > Integrations
+4. Click the "+ ADD INTEGRATION" button

-4. Search for "Voltello" and follow the setup instructions.
+5. Search for "Voltello"
+6. Enter your API Token, Customer ID, and Utility ID

+## Available Sensors

+- Solar Power (kW)
+- Grid Power (kW)
+- Battery Power (kW)
+- Battery State of Charge (%)
+- Home Power (kW)
+- EV Power (kW)

 ## Configuration

-You will need to provide the following information during setup:
+The following parameters are required:

 - API Token
 - Customer ID
 - Utility ID

-## HACS Installation TO BE DONE

-To add this integration to HACS in the future:
-1. Go to HACS -> Integrations -> "+" button.
-2. Add this repository URL: `https://github.com/jtbnz/ha_voltello` as a custom repository.
-3. Follow the installation instructions.

-## Usage

-Once configured, the integration will create sensors for solar, grid, battery, home, and EV power data.
-These sensors can be used in the Home Assistant energy dashboard and other automations.
+These can be obtained from your Voltello account.